 - images of you [and audio recording] if the civil enforcement officer has activated their body worn video camera

-- in the public interest or in the exercise of official authority vested in us as the Data Controller (under the Civil Enforcement of Parking Contraventions (England) General Regulations 2007 and Civil Enforcement of Parking (Representations and Appeals) (England) Regulations 2007
+- UK GDPR Article 6(1)(e) and section 8(c) DPA 2018 - in the public interest or in the exercise of official authority vested in us as the Data Controller (under the Civil Enforcement of Road Traffic Contraventions (approved devices, charging guidelines & general provisions) (England) Regulations 2022 and Civil Enforcement of Road traffic Contraventions (Representations and Appeals) (England) Regulations 2022

 Data processor(s) - our cashless (credit/debit card and contactless payments) parking service is provided by RingGo.
 When you register with them, you will be asked for your credit or debit card details and your vehicle registration number.
 Our supplier of parking payment machines IPS Group also offer credit/debit/contactless payments and will utilise that information to validate your payment method.
 Your vehicle registration number will be notified to the civil enforcement officer(s) who enforce the area in which you have parked.